 UCISA-SSG ran Community Day on Friday 13th April at Edge Hill University's Faculty of Health and Social Care in the centre of Manchester

 Lots of work has been put in across the sector understanding the impact of GDPR on areas such as staff/student records, alumni relations, fundraising and marketing/communications - but little thought has been put into what it means for the provision of IT support.

 Do we understand our data and where it is?
 What's in your ITSM tool and should it even be there?!

 How do we manage data retention vs. the need for reporting and understanding trends?

 Getting consent - when is a privacy statement not enough?

 Are we prepared to support our users on GDPR?

-The day will be a mix of workshop activity, with talks from colleagues inside and outside the sector, focusing on what GDPR means for day-to-day IT activity.
-We will also have input from some data protection and governance colleagues from HE institutions.
+The day was a mix of workshop activity, and talks from colleagues inside and outside the sector, focusing on what GDPR means for day-to-day IT activity.
+There was also input from some data protection and governance colleagues from HE institutions.

-It is important the stress that we don't expect the day to result in a lot of definitive answers!
-Our aim is to collectively understand some of the issues, discuss them with peers and subject matter experts, and have some ideas for addressing them that we can bring back to our home institutions to explore with our own DP/GDPR teams.
+The aim of the day was to collectively understand some of the issues, discuss them with peers and subject matter experts, and have some ideas for addressing them thus allowing members to go bring back thoughts and ideas to their institutions to explore with their own DP/GDPR teams.